tristanbatchler/tbat.me/_posts/2022-11-21-godot-python-mmo-part-2.md

 Try registering a new user and logging in with it.
 If you are successful, you will be taken to the chatroom again, and things should still be working on that front.

-No we're in a good position to start sending usernames along with chat messages, so we can see who we're talking to!
+Now we're in a good position to start sending usernames along with chat messages, so we can see who we're talking to!
 After that, we will wrap up this lesson.

 ## Who are you?
 Let's make a slight modification to the Chat packet to allow sending a username along with the message.
 This is something the client will be able to display.